HomeDing/HomeDing/examples/webradio/README.md

 so it must be installed by downloading or git-checkout directly from github.

 See [TTGO Gallery (T14) board](https://homeding.github.io/boards/esp32/ttgogallery.htm)
-for the default board that is supported by the env.json and config.json witin this folder.
+for the default board that is supported by the env.json and config.json within this folder.

 The AudioElement just adds a thin wrapper to configure and control the library.
 The Audio processing is moved to another ESP32 FreeRTOS Task and runs in the background.